Medicaid Basics: Eligibility and Coverage

 Do I Have to Be a Citizen to Get Medicaid?

 You must be a U.S. citizen or a lawful permanent resident to receive Medicaid.
-You must show proof of your citizenship or immigration status and identity to qualify for Medicaid.
-However, there is an exception to the citizenship requirement for people with emergency medical conditions, including pregnant women in labor.
-Some states offer coverage of prenatal expenses (non-emergency care for pregnant women) regardless of citizenship status.
+And you'll need to show proof of your citizenship or immigration status and your identity to qualify.

 What Services Does Medicaid Pay For?

-Even though Medicaid may pay for these services, it can be hard for a Medicaid recipient to get a certain service, because there may be no provider in the area who accepts Medicaid as payment for the service.
-For example, in many rural areas of the country, there are no dentists who accept Medicaid, and so children receiving Medicaid may not be able to access dental care.
+Even though Medicaid might cover these services, Medicaid recipients sometimes have trouble getting certain services because no providers in their area accept Medicaid.
+For example, in many rural areas, there are no dentists who accept Medicaid, so children receiving Medicaid might not have access to dental care.

 How Are Medicaid Services Provided?

-Today many Medicaid recipients get their services from managed care organizations, which are private companies that states have hired to deliver medical services according to Medicaid guidelines.
-Other Medicaid recipients still get "fee for service" Medicaid, meaning that the state itself pays a fee for the medical provider's service to the Medicaid recipient.
+Today, many Medicaid recipients get their services from managed care organizations, which are private companies that states have hired to deliver medical services according to Medicaid guidelines.
+Other Medicaid recipients still get "fee-for-service" Medicaid—meaning that the state pays the Medicaid recipient's health care provider directly.

 How to Apply for Medicaid

-You have a right to appeal any denial of a Medicaid application.
+You have a right to appeal if your Medicaid application is denied for any reason.
 The deadlines and procedures for appealing should be described in your written denial notice from your state's Medicaid office.
 For more information, see Nolo's article on appealing a Medicaid denial.

-Many legal aid offices provide free legal assistance for applicants who have been denied Medicaid.
-You can find your local legal aid office by selecting your state and county under "Find Legal Aid" at the Legal Services Corporation's website.
+Many legal aid offices provide free legal assistance for applicants denied Medicaid.
+Contact information for your local legal aid office can be found at the Legal Services Corporation's website.

 Talk to a Disability Lawyer